 If you're using Windows, verify that a line in your autoexec.bat or config.sys is not causing issues by temporarily renaming the files.
 To do this, follow the instructions below.

 - In Windows, click Start, Run, and in the run line type command.

 - In the MS-DOS command prompt window, type:

-- Once the above has been completed, reboot the computer and determine if the issue has been resolved.
+- Once the above is completed, reboot the computer and determine if the issue is resolved.

 - See our autoexec.bat and config.sys page for further help and information with these files.